David Villar Player Props: Giants vs. Marlins

 David Villar At The Plate

-- Villar has a double, three home runs and six walks while hitting .186.
+- Villar is hitting .191 with two doubles, three home runs and six walks.

-- Villar has picked up a hit in five of 14 games this year, with multiple hits three times.
+- Villar has reached base via a hit in six games this year (of 15 played), and had multiple hits in three of those games.

-- He has hit a home run in two of 14 games played this year, and in 5.9% of his plate appearances.
+- In 15 games played this year, he has homered in two of them.

-- In two games this year, Villar has driven in a run, and in both of those games he had multiple runs batted in.
+- Villar has an RBI in three of 15 games this season, with multiple RBI in three of them.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.